 There is nothing like Nigeria.
-Especially, there is nothing like the Nigerian people, and particularly where I lived more than 20 years, which is south of the river.
-That is the Niger River and its sister the Benue River.
+Especially, there is nothing like the Nigerian people, and particularly where I lived, which is in southern Nigeria, called often as south of the river.
+That is, the Niger River and its sister the Benue River.

-Nigeria is located in West Africa and is the most populated country in Africa with an estimated 200 million people.
-Or maybe 150 million.
 No one really knows how many people live in Nigeria.
-Obviously, no one knows how many dies in Nigeria, let alone, no one know the causes of death.
-No one, except of course few international organizations that provides questionable data.
+Obviously, no one knows how many people die in Nigeria, let alone, no one know the causes of death in Nigeria.
+No one, except of course a number of international organizations that provides information.
+Or misinformation.

 Nigeria is divided into 36 states, plus one territory around Abuja, the Capital of Nigeria.

 Nigeria's current borders are the result of a decision made by the European Oyinbo at the Berlin Conference, held around 1884, in which the Nigerian land was given to the British, and boarders were drawn without any logic, understanding and consideration of the peoples who live on that land.

 Anyway, who in Europe is interested or care what the beautiful peoples of Nigeria want and if there are even peoples in Nigeria, or just "tribes."